saitamasahil/Pixel-Launcher-Extended/README.md

 ### Activating Double Tap to Sleep
 - Make sure you installed DT2S while flashing the module(or selected it while making in case of customize installer)
 - After rebooting device, open LSPosed and enable **Pixel Launcher DT2S**
-- Force-stop Pixel Launcher from Settings (or reboot device again)
+- Force-stop Pixel Launcher Extended from Settings (or reboot device again)
 - Double-tap once on home screen.
 Grant superuser permissions and enjoy

 ### Activating Developer Options In Launcher